 Faulty brakes always result in disaster.
-The second B means brakes, test it and do not drive when it feels weak.
-To test the brake, step on the pedal while the vehicle is on and push it to the floor, making sure it doesn’t feel spongy or too stiff.
+The second B means brakes, test it, and do not drive when it feels weak.
+To test the brake, step on the pedal while the vehicle is on and push it to the floor, ensuring it doesn’t feel spongy or too stiff.

 Check your brake to avoid spiraling out of control, especially in the rainy season when all roads are most likely to be slippery.

 This speaks about the air in your tires if they are adequately inflated.
 New or old tires may lose air over time, so it is necessary to check every so often to lower the chances of accidents.